 - You must file suit within one (1) year of the last time work was performed and/or materials supplied.

 If you work in Minnesota, let these laws act as a guide for how to file your construction liens.
 Making sure you’re filing valid, timely, and enforceable liens is your best guarantee of getting paid what you are owed.
-If you want to get your hands on Minnesota’s lien and bond claim forms, consider purchasing the required materials from us!
 If you’d like someone else to take care of filing your lien or bonds claim, and do it the right way, contact a professional Minnesota lien attorney who knows construction law to take care of it for you.
 Our sister company, The Cromeens Law Firm, has a 90% success rate of collections before having to foreclose on a lien, saving you costly legal fees.
 Build a better and brighter future for your company.
 File your liens and bonds correctly with our help.

 *The “places” referenced in the rules above correlate to the Construction Food Chain Chart from Karalynn Cromeens’ book,

 Quit Getting Stiffed.
 The chart can be found here to use when following these lien and bond rules.